johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 #### Directly adopt Akka-style Actors References `ActorRef<Message>`

 Theoretically, distributed actors could be implemented as just a library, same as Akka does on the JVM.
-However this would be undermining both the distributed actors value proposition as well as the actual local-only actors provided by the language.
+However, this would be undermining both the distributed actors value proposition as well as the actual local-only actors provided by the language.

 First, a quick refresher how Akka models (distributed) actors: There are two API varieties, the untyped "classic" APIs, and the current (stable since a few years) "typed" APIs.

-Adopting a style similar to Akka's ["classic" untyped API](https://doc.akka.io/docs/akka/current/actors.html#here-is-another-example-that-you-can-edit-and-run-in-the-browser-) is a non-started for Swift - it is unacceptable for such a thighly typed language to come out and say all messages are handled as `Any` with zero typesafety at all.
-It is important to remember that this is where Akka _started_ more than 10 years ago, however it is _not_ it's current API.
+Adopting a style similar to Akka's ["classic" untyped API](https://doc.akka.io/docs/akka/current/actors.html#here-is-another-example-that-you-can-edit-and-run-in-the-browser-) is not ideal because of the lack of type-safety in those classic APIs.

 Akka's typed actor API's represent actors as `Behavior<Message>` which is spawned, and then an `ActorRef<Message>` is returned from the spawn operation.
 The `Message` is a type representing, via sub-classing and immutable case classes, all possible messages this actor can reply to.
 Semantically this is equivalent to an `enum` in Swift.
 And we might indeed represent messages like this in Swift (even internally in an `ActorTransport` in the current proposal!)
 However, this model requires users to manually switch, destructure and handle much boilerplate related to wielding the types in the right ways so the model compiles and works properly.
 The typed API also heavily relies on Scala sugar for pattern matching within total and partial functions, allowing the expressions such as: